Rees451/faces-fake-vs-real/README.md

 # Fake vs Real Face Detection
-#### -- Project Status: [Completed]

 ## Project Intro/Objective
 The purpose of this project was to develop a classifier to detect fake images of faces.
-A write up of the methodology used and key results can be found in [this blog post](edward-rees.com/blog)
+A write up of the methodology used and key results can be found in [this blog post](edward-rees.com/blog).

 ### Methods Used
 * Machine Learning